 Location: 6 23.59' S 115 36.30'W

-Today just after lunch we reached the halfway mark – not only halfway in our crossing (woohoo!) but also halfway across the largest expanse of open ocean in the world.
+Today just after lunch, we reached the halfway mark – not only halfway in our crossing (woohoo!) but also halfway across the largest expanse of open ocean in the world.
 1440 nm to the east lies the Galapagos, 1440 nm to the west lies the easternmost island of the Marquesas.
-Interestingly, we are still on the same longitude as southern California, which is what you would hit if you went straight north, and to the south lies the remote Easter Island, being the only small bit of land currently between us and Antarctica.
+Interestingly, we are still on the same longitude as southern California, which is what you would hit if you went straight north, and to the south lies the remote Easter Island, being the only small bit of land currently between Antarctica and us.
 The Pacific is a pretty big place.

 Addendum: I just went up on deck and immediately spotted the distinctively angled blow of a sperm whale – followed by spotting at least 12 more scattered across the horizon, beautiful backlit with the sunset.
 We all took a break from post-dinner cleanup duties to enjoy the whales as we passed by.
 A great end to the day!